Jacinta Nampijinpa Price: Early life

 Price was born on 12 May 1981 in Darwin, Northern Territory, and grew up in Alice Springs.
 Her father, David Price, is of Anglo-Celtic descent and was born in Newcastle, New South Wales.
 Her mother, Bess Price, who served in the Northern Territory Legislative Assembly, is a Warlpiri woman.
 Her parents met in Yuendumu in 1976, working at the local school; David as a teacher in the bilingual program, while Bess was 15–16 years old, producing Warlpiri literacy materials.

 Bess Price is a fellow member of the CLP, who served as a minister in the Adam Giles NT Government, holding portfolios including housing and statehood, and was a vocal supporter of the Howard government's 2007 Northern Territory Intervention, that implemented new legislation in response to the crises facing Aboriginal communities.

+Price's older half brother, Leonard/Linawu, died of cancer when he was 10.

 Price has written that her mother was "born under a tree and lived within an original Warlpiri structured environment through a kinship system on Aboriginal land.
 Her first language was Warlpiri, and her parents, my grandparents, only came into contact with white settlers in their early adolescence in the 1940s."

 She travelled widely with her family as a child, camping in the bush on swags.
 By the age of seven she had visited every Australian state and, by 12, had travelled around the world.

 In Year 12, she gave birth to her first son.

 TV and musical career

 Price is a NAIDOC Award-winning singer, songwriter and recording artist.
 As a child, she learned the violin before joining local hip-hop groups Flava 4 and C-Mobs.
 She began performing rap and hip-hop on stage with her cousins around the age of 15.
 In 2001, she was chosen to sing the national anthem for the Yeperenye Federation Festival.
 She was a member of the Alice Springs trio Catch the Fly, who wrote and performed songs about "friendship and the silliness that comes with friendship, and the poking fun at one another and laughing at ourselves".
 In Catch the Fly, Price adopted the persona of a "sexy, sassy, rap hip-hop chick" by the name of "Sassy J".

 In 2013, she released her first music album Dry River, a mix of folk, soul and country music, paying tribute to her life growing up in Central Australia.
 Triple J likened her sound to that of Tracy Chapman, while Land Rights News described her sound as a blend of folk, blues and country which "reflects her Aboriginal/Celtic heritage".
-The album was produced by Bill Chambers and Price’s husband Colin Lillie.
+The album was produced by Bill Chambers and Price's husband Colin Lillie.
 Within the music industry, Price developed the Desert Divas program, which nurtures female Indigenous musical talent.

 Price also had a TV career in the children's television program, Yamba's Playtime, where she played the best friend of the lead character Yamba the Honey Ant.
 Price is in addition a regular guest on Sky News Australia.